apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/external/defaultusersync.md

 handling  for external groups in case the [Dynamic Group Membership](#dynamic_membership) option is enabled in the [Configuration](#configuration).

-In addition to the properties mentioned above this implementation will additionally create a multivalued STRING property that caches the group principal names of the external user accounts:
+In addition to the properties mentioned above this implementation will create a multivalued STRING property that caches the group principal names of the external user accounts:

 - `rep:externalPrincipalNames` : Optional system-maintained property related to [Dynamic Group Membership](#dynamic_membership)